uwspstar/FullStack/Linq/readme.md

 Instead we have to call it as shown below. string result = StringHelper.ChangeFirstLetterCase(strName);

-Convert ChangeFirstLetterCase() method to an extension method Convert ChangeFirstLetterCase() method to an extension method t string result = strName.ChangeFirstLetterCase();
+Convert ChangeFirstLetterCase() method to an extension method string result = strName.ChangeFirstLetterCase();

+To convert ChangeFirstLetterCase() method to an extension method, make the following 2 changes
+1. Make StringHelper static class
+2. The type the method extends should be passed as a first parameter with this keyword preceeding it.

+public static class StringHelper
+{
+    public static string ChangeFirstLetterCase(this string inputString)
+    {
+        return inputString;
+    }
+}

 ```